dbacinski/Android-Testing-With-Kotlin/Unit-Testing-Introduction.md

 We can run a test by pressing `Ctrl + Shift + F10` in Android Studio/IntelliJ or from a Terminal using command `./gradlew test`.

-After running test that we have just written you should get a green bar in IDE or `BUILD SUCCESS` in a Terminal.
+After running test that we have just written you should get a green bar in IDE or `BUILD SUCCESSFUL` output in the Terminal.

 [Screen Shot - test passed]